Fyzie/Real-Time-System/digi-key/04-memory-allocation/README.md

 <details><summary>Third challenge</summary>
 <p>

-the challenge is to limit the number of printed input character.
+The challenge is to limit the number of printed input character.

 </p>
 </details>